stahlgazer/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+Tokens are used for user authentication to give users special access to protected routes that would otherwise be unavailable to a user.

 - [ ] What steps can you take in your web apps to keep your data secure?
+One way is creating secrets for sensitive information that you want to keep away from users like an api key.
+Require users to create strong passwords and encrypt that information.

 - [ ] Describe how web servers work.
+Web servers store information/code for websites that can be shared to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - post
+Read - get
+Update - put
+Delete - delete

 ## Project Set Up